vfarcic/devops24/manuscript/04-helm.md

 The Helm client is a command line utility responsible for the local development of Charts, managing repositories, and interaction with the Tiller.
 Tiller server, on the other hand, runs inside a Kubernetes cluster and interacts with Kube API.
 It listens for incoming requests from the Helm client, combines Charts and configuration values to build a release, installs Charts and tracks subsequent releases, and is in charge of upgrading and uninstalling Charts through interaction with Kube API.

-I> Do not get too attached to Tiller.
-Helm v3 will remove the server component and operate fully from the client side.
-At the time of this writing (June 2018), it is still unknown when will v3 reach GA.

-W> The commands in the rest of this book assume that you're using Helm v2.+ (NOT v3.+).
-If you're running a newer version of Helm, please downgrade it to v2.+ or be prepared to adapt the examples.

 I'm sure that this brief explanation is more confusing than helpful.
 Worry not.
 Everything will be explained soon through examples.
 For now, we'll focus on installing Helm and Tiller.

 If you are a **MacOS user**, please use [Homebrew](https://brew.sh/) to install Helm.
 The command is as follows.